OPENAI LAWSUITS

 Turner-Scott v.
 OpenAI (California State Court)

-On May 12, 2026, Texas residents Leila Turner-Scott and Angus Scott filed suit in California state court alleging that ChatGPT advised their 19-year-old son Sam Nelson that it was safe to combine kratom — a partial mu-opioid receptor agonist — with Xanax, a benzodiazepine.
-The combination is a well-documented respiratory depression risk that the FDA has flagged for years.
+On May 12, 2026, Texas residents Leila Turner-Scott and Angus Scott sued in California state court, alleging ChatGPT told their 19-year-old son Sam Nelson it was safe to combine kratom, which acts on opioid receptors, with the benzodiazepine Xanax — a combination the FDA has flagged for years as a respiratory-depression risk.
 Sam died of an overdose in 2025.

 AI chatbot liability is a developing area of law.
 No court has yet ruled on the merits of any filed OpenAI case, and the doctrinal questions that determine viability are still open.
 That said, the filed cases cluster around recognizable fact patterns that suggest what a viable claim may look like, and equally, what is not yet a claim the current docket supports.